tetris245/tetris245/README.md

 Changes for future version 1.4

+* Changes in the Moaner:
+  - Separated help and status (/moaner help and /moaner status as commands)
 * Improved the hiddenmessages command
 * Fixed the issue with special characters in moans by using their Unicode format